 If one is looking for a golden lining in this article, perhaps is the path I chose to lend a voice bybeing objective.
 In an attempt to provide a way forward out of insecurity in Nigeria, I will rather go off the norm of blame games.
 Perhaps we can look at the prospects starting from the societal values, reorientation and attitudinal changes, personality test on armed forces and more.

 According to Obi Callistar (2015) insecurity is seen as a chronic threat to human life, territories, state, religious beliefs, properties and institutions.
 Insecurity could simply be any threat on human or when one is vulnerable to danger.

 In recent times we have seen instances of how citizens are maltreated, subjected to all inhuman forms.
 Killings and counter-killings from one region of the country to the other; Nigerians lives does not actually matter to her leaders, this could be seen in their inability to empathize with her citizens.
-The environments are no longer safe for investment, travellings, growth and more.
+Our environment is no longer safe for investment, travellings, growth and more.
 More reasons why we are backward is associated to the threats to human lives.
 Some of the sources of insecurity include but not limited to emotional response to sudden external threat (grievances), constant threatening situations, threat to beliefs and so on.
 These sources birth the causes of insecurity which include, but not limited to the loss of values, question of leadership, weak security system, lack of patriotism, poverty/unemployment, geographical demarcation and so on.